Asian Tri-Tip Steak Recipe: an easy marinade recipe that produces the juiciest grilled steak! Great for grilling or the stovetop.

 - In a medium or large-sized mixing bowl, whisk together the vinegar, soy sauce, honey, olive oil, pepper, salt, ginger, onion, and garlic until combined.

-- Add the steak to the bowl and turn until covered in the marinade until covered.
+- Add the steak to the bowl and turn until covered in the marinade.

-- Cover and marinate the steak in the refrigerator for 30 minutes to 24 hours.
+- Cover the steak with an airtight lid and marinate in the refrigerator for 30 minutes to 24 hours.

 - 10 minutes before grilling, preheat the grill to 375 to 400 degrees Fahrenheit.